 They make it easier to use one’s existing vision for specific tasks, like knitting or watching a football game.
 Unfortunately, low vision aids do not bring back the vision that has already been lost, but they will maximize one’s remaining vision and help one to enjoy life as a regular person.
 There are hand magnifiers, stand magnifiers, pocket magnifiers, and they come in all sorts of shapes.
 There are magnifiers that look like mini-telescopes and some that look like glasses.
 Some can be worn around the neck and some come attached to a desk lamp.
-Some have built in lights.
-Also the lenses used in the devices can also be altered to change the strength of the lenses as per the requirements of the visually impaired person.
-Practice is the next step which is very important.
+Some have built-in lights.
+Also, the lenses used in the devices can also be altered to change the strength of the lenses as per the requirements of the visually impaired person.
+The practice is the next step which is very important.
 Just as an amputee must learn to walk with his new prosthesis, a person with low vision must practice using adaptive aids until they become second nature.

 Stay tuned with BYJU’S to learn more about Optical Low Vision Aids, lenses in optics and much more.